Jeedella/Plantenna_2_Node/README.md

     > When using a different board, replace the nrf52dk_nrf52832 parameter with your own.

     **Notes:**
-    * After having made changes to the program, do not forget to remove the previous build folder before running the build command again with:

-        ```text
-        rm -r build/
-        ```

     * It is also possible to upload the program manually by drag and dropping the generated .hex file located in the `build/zephyr/` folder.